Netflix Profits Surge 41% in Q3 to $2.36 Billion as Streamer Adds 5 Million Subscribers

 But investors have questioned if a price increase could soon be coming to the service’s plans in the U.S.

-“Our core theory is we got to work really, really hard to make sure that we are delivering more value to members every quarter, and then we sort of assess based on metrics like engagement, like acquisition, retention,” Peters told analysts on Thursday.
+“Our core theory is we got to work really, really hard to make sure that we are delivering more value to members every quarter, and then we sort of assess based on metrics like engagement, like acquisition, retention,” Peters told analysts.
 “We’ll continue to evaluate that.
 We’ll look at those signals, and we’ll figure out where and when we think it’s appropriate ask those members to pay a little bit more as well.”

 Comments